dahak-metagenomics/dahak/workflows/taxonomic_classification/README.md

 done
 ```

-Download the krona image from quay.io so we can visualize the results from kaiju
+Download the krona image from quay.io so we can visualize the results from kaiju:

 ```
 docker pull quay.io/biocontainers/krona:2.7--pl5.22.0_1
 ```

-Generate krona html with output from all of the reads
+Generate krona html with output from all of the reads:

 ```
 for i in *kaiju_out_krona.summary